bilal-fazlani/commanddotnet/docs/ArgumentValues/piped-arguments.md

 Points to remember for piping in general

 * All output to the console is piped to the next command.
 Be sure the command generating the piped output does not include additional logging information.
-* Consider how much time is spent initialing the app and querying the data.
+* Consider how much time is spent initializing the app and querying the data.
 While breaking the app into smaller pieces improves maintenance, testing and reusability, the performance impact may be prohibitive in some cases.